ngxtension/ngxtension-platform/docs/src/content/docs/utilities/call-apply.md

 ## Usage

-Both `CallPipe` and `ApplyPipe` need a PURE function or method to invoke (aka you can't use `this` in the function body), the difference between the two is only in that invocation order and that `|call` is sutable only for funciton with 1-param, instead `|apply` works for function with any number of params.
+Both `CallPipe` and `ApplyPipe` need a PURE function or method to invoke (aka you can't use `this` in the function body), the difference between the two is only in that invocation order and that `|call` is suitable only for function with 1-param, instead `|apply` works for function with any number of params.

 ```ts
 import { Component, ChangeDetectionStrategy } from '@angular/core';